Frequently Asked Questions

 Banning slaughterhouses in our city will be a groundbreaking step in the right direction.
 We will send a strong message across the nation that slaughterhouses do not have a place in the peaceful future we are creating.

-Denver once had many slaughterhouses, but now there is just Superior Farms.
+Denver once had many slaughterhouses, but today, Denver is home to one slaughterhouse: Superior Farms American Lamb.
+Despite the misleading name, Superior Farms is not a farm at all — the lambs arrive daily in trucks and are killed shortly after.
 Slaughtering over 1,000 baby lambs per day or 500,000 a year according to a 2016 industry source, Superior Farms in Denver is among the country’s two largest lamb slaughterhouses.
 It’s located in 80216, which has been rated the most polluted residential zip code in the United States.

 According to OSHA reports, there have been multiple serious injuries, including amputation, at the Denver slaughterhouse in recent years.
 This is the gruesome reality of the slaughter industry.
 The Guardian has reported there being two amputations a week nationwide.